datajerk/ctf-write-ups/redpwnctf2020/the-library/README.md

     PIE:      No PIE (0x400000)
 ```

-No shellcode on the stack, but thats about it for mitigations.
+No shellcode on the stack, but that's about it for mitigations.
 Easy read/write GOT, easy BOF, easy ROP.

 ### Decompile with Ghidra